-Here we show that the additional randomness prevents any polynomial speed-up compared to classical algorithms even though the bandits can be queried in superposition.
-It was shown in \cite{faulty_grover} that no speed-up for unstructured search is possible if the oracle has a fixed probability of error.
-Our results can be seen as an extension to a substantially more general setting.
-Thus, this work highlights that quantum speed-ups can be impeded by (small) amounts of classical randomness present in the algorithm, underlining again that having parts of the computation routine without error correction poses challenges.
+In this work, we will discuss when this multi-armed bandit model is applicable, and we introduce further models of multi-armed bandits that are more suitable in different settings.
+Those models differ in the degree of control that we have over the internal randomness of the rewards of each arm.
+When we have no access to the randomness of the rewards, a pull of the arms can no longer be described by a unitary map, but instead they are modelled by a non-unitary quantum channel.
+This provides a link to the channel discrimination problem, however, there the focus has been on rather different types of quantum channels that are either generic or more related to the transmission of information \cite{channel_disc}. } Here we show that in this more restricted setting no polynomial speedup compared to classical algorithms is possible, even though the bandits can be queried in superposition.
+Previously, it was shown in \cite{faulty_grover} that no speedup for unstructured search is possible if the oracle has a fixed probability of error.
+Our results are an extension to a substantially more general setting.
+Thus, this work highlights that quantum speedups can be impeded by (small) amounts of classical randomness present in the quantum channel used in the algorithm, underscoring again that having parts of the computation routine without error correction poses challenges.
 From a technical side, we connect classical methods from quantum information theory with coupling techniques from probability theory.

-The rest of this paper is structured as follows.
-In the next section, we introduce different settings of quantum bandits and give an overview of their query complexities.
+The rest of this paper is structured as follows: In the next section, we introduce different settings of quantum bandits and give an overview of their query complexities.
 Then we discuss the main strategies and ingredients used in the proofs of the main results in Section~\ref{sec:overview}.
-Full proofs of most results can be found in the Appendices.
+Full proofs of our results are delegated to the appendices.